Subscriptions still available for our 2018-2019 Season. Call 941-488-1115 to purchase the plan that works best for you!

 March 22 – April 14, 2019

 Multiple award-winning playwright/director David Mamet tackles America’s most controversial topic in a provocative new tale of sex, guilt, and bold accusations.
 Three lawyers in a firm, two black and one white, discuss whether to defend a wealthy white man charged with a crime against a black woman and must confront their own biases in the process.

 Theatre FOR and BY all ages

 A Christmas Carol

-New music arranged and scored by Jason Brenner
+New music arranged & scored by: Jason Brenner

-A festive Venice Theatre tradition celebrating its 18th year, this musical version of Dickens’ classic tale follows Ebenezer Scrooge as he reflects on his past, present and possible future.
+A festive Venice Theatre tradition celebrating its 19th year, this musical version of Dickens’ classic tale follows Ebenezer Scrooge (Brad Wages) as he reflects on his past, present and possible future.
 Will he find the true spirit of Christmas in time?

 Based on Hans Christian Andersen’s “The Ugly Duckling”

 Ugly looks quite a bit different from his darling duckling brothers and sisters.
 The other animals on the farm are quick to point this out, despite his mother’s protective flapping.
 Feeling rather foul about himself, Ugly goes on an adventure of self-discovery.
 Along the way, he meets a whole flock of unique characters and finds out that being different is not a bad thing to be.